Rescue buoy: World War II rescue buoy

 During World War II, at the instigation of German Generaloberst Ernst Udet, large buoys were deployed in the English Channel for downed Luftwaffe flyers.
 Each included a 43 sqft enclosed cabin and a radio transmitter.
 One can be seen in the British films One of Our Aircraft is Missing (1942) and We Dive at Dawn (1943).

 Burnside Buoy

-Lt.
-Burnside coordinated with Professor Ron Rezek for the development of a plastic rescue buoy.
+Bob Burnside coordinated with Ron Rezek for the development of a plastic rescue buoy.
 A wood prototype was approved by the Board of Directors of the National Surf Line Saving Association in 1968.

 Robotic rescue buoy

 EMILY (Emergency Integrated Lifesaving Lanyard) is a robotic rescue buoy made by Hydronalix.

 Usage

-While approaching the victim, the lifeguard should allow the rescue buoy to trail behind.
-Once the lifeguard makes contact with the victim, they should hand over the rescue buoy to the victim and bring them ashore.
-The buoyancy of the rescue buoy, along with the reassuring talk, should comfort and calm the victim.
+While approaching the victim, the lifeguard allows the rescue buoy to trail behind.
+Once the lifeguard makes contact with the victim, they hand over the rescue buoy to the victim and bring them ashore.
+The buoyancy of the rescue buoy, along with the reassuring talk, aims to comfort and calm the victim.